scala/scala-lang/blog/_posts/2026-06-01-first-part-security-audit.md

 ---
 layout: blog-detail
 post-type: blog
-By: Darja Jovanovic, Solal Pirelli, Scala Center
+by: Darja Jovanovic, Solal Pirelli, Scala Center
 title: Scala Codebase Security Audit Complete
 description: The first part of the security audit funded by the Sovereign Tech Fund is done, no critical issues were found.
 ---